Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 November 2025 10.18.15 UTC
+- WIB: Kamis, 27 November 2025 11.34.30 UTC
-- WITA: Kamis, 27 November 2025 11.18.15 UTC
+- WITA: Kamis, 27 November 2025 12.34.30 UTC
-- WIT: Kamis, 27 November 2025 12.18.15 UTC
+- WIT: Kamis, 27 November 2025 13.34.30 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"It is during our darkest moments that we must focus to see the light."

-Kategori: motivational
+Kategori: inspirational